dansheffler/dtsheffler.com/_posts/2015-09-07-class-info-in-pandoc-and-latex.md

 ---
-Title: Class Info in Pandoc and LaTeX
+title: Class Info in Pandoc and LaTeX
 ---